54niyu/minix/README.md

-this is code for Minx version 2.0 this is just for test thank you
+this is code for Minx version 2.0

+This is just for learning